AHMMAD-JOBAYER/ros2-humble-docker-image-with-VNC/README.md

 ./start-vnc.sh
 ```

-Then open a VNC viewer and connect to:
+Then open a VNC viewer (Like TigerVNC) and connect to:

 * **Address:** `localhost:5901`
 * **Password:** `password` (default — change in Dockerfile)